[Estimated read time: 8 minutes]

 14. HOA Annual Fees

-Verify the Homeowners Associations annual fees and where they will be paid or the address that they will need to be mailed to.
+Verify the Homeowners Association annual fees and where they will be paid or the address that they will need to be mailed to.

 15. Local Utilities